How to brew Hazy IPAs – a beginner's guide to homebrewing NEIPA

 That's completely the wrong approach.

-Its all about the juice.
+A NEIPA is not about the haze - its all about the juice.
 The mouthfeel, the flavour and the aroma are the defining characteristics of a good hazy IPA.
 The haze follows that.

 So, don't try to brew a hazy beer.
-Let's not be adding flour, or shaking the kegs, or not cold crashing - at least, no/blogs/news/blog-post-a-comprehensive-guide-to-pressure-fermentationt unless you are aiming for a murky, yeasty, potentially hop burning mess.
+Let's not be adding flour, or shaking the kegs, or not cold crashing - at least, unless you are aiming for a murky, yeasty, potentially hop burning mess.

 Follow the tips outlined here and brew a juice bomb.